Off-nuclear H2O maser and dense molecular gas in NGC1068: Acknowledgements

 \section{Acknowledgements}

 The authors thank T.W.B.
 Muxlow and A.M.S.
 Richards for their help in data analysis.
 YH thanks H.-R.Kl\"{o}ckner and A.Kraus for their observing help at Effelsberg.
 The authors appreciate H.Sudou for providing a figure used in this article.
 This research was supported by Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research (B) (Y.H.: JP15H03644) and (C) (M.I.: JP21K03632).
 This research has been supported by the Inoue Enryo Memorial Grant, TOYO University in Japan.
 WAB has been supported by the Chinese Academy of Sciences President's International Fellowship Initiative grants 2022VMA0019 and 2023VMA0030.
+This research has made use of the NASA/IPAC Extragalactic Database (NED), which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
 MERLIN is a National Facility operated by the University of Manchester at Jodrell Bank Observatory on behalf of STFC.
-This research has made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.

 This article makes use of the following ALMA data: \#2016.1.00052.S, 2016.1.00232.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada) and NSC and ASIAA (Taiwan), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 Partly based on observations with the 100-m telescope of the MPIfR (Max-Planck-Institut f\"{u}r Radioastronomie) at Effelsberg.